 Overall, this album, although quite long and therefore a lot of Cliff At Christmas, is a good album, a few of the modern-styled covers feel dated or simply disappointing.

-The big hits, Santa’s List, and the sympathetic covers (like Winter Wonderland) really work well, and so perhaps a slightly shorter album might have helped.
+The big hits, Santa’s List, and the sympathetic covers (like Winter Wonderland) really work well, and so perhaps a slightly shorter album might have helped, but face it, it wouldn’t be Christmas without a Cliff Richard song or two.

 - POP RESCUE 2014 RATING: 3 / 5